mojtaba1989/apsrc_HERE_MAP/README.md

 - **GPS Listener**: Subscribes to the `/gps/gps` topic to update the current location marker.
 - **Route Publisher**: Publishes the route data to the `here/route` topic.

+## HERE Map Stand-Alone Application

+The stand-alone version of the HERE map application allows users to input origin latitude and longitude coordinates via a dialog box.
+The **Export** function enables the downloading of route information in XML format.

+To generate tables and summaries from the XML data, use the **xml2csv.py** script.
+Open the XML file(s) using the designated button or by pressing `Ctrl + O`.

+### Python Requirements

+- pandas
+- numpy
+- PyQt5

+## Action Dictionary

+- 0: No Action
+- 1: None of the following
+- 2: Ramp
+- 3: Turn Left
+- 4: Turn Right
+- 5: Exit
+- 6: Roundabout
+- 7: U-Turn
+- 8: Continue/Keep

 ## Acknowledgements